 A teacher like me should know how to tap intrinsic and motivation techniques to engage learners.
 The motivational learning patterns of students should be made clear to me as their teacher.

 According to psychologists and researchers, intrinsic and extrinsic motivation are both important.
 Both influence human actions and can affect the behavior and perspectives of individuals in pursuing their goals in life.
 As a teacher, I understand that my students are diverse and that their range of interests varies.
 It is in this light that I am doing my best to cater to their different learning needs.

 As expected some are eager to receive instruction and some are just so indifferent.
 How do I go about that?
 This is quite a question that most of us teachers have answered in different ways.
 Why?
 It is because we carry out different motivational techniques for different groups of learners.
 That is why sharing best practices is the best way for us to collaborate to make teaching and learning really productive.

 Motivation Should Be Emphasized

 As I plan the daily lesson, I always consider the levels of interest of my students.
 How will I know that they are passionate about the subject matter at hand?
 The previous records of my student’s performance can be used as my basis to determine essential actions to increase their motivation.
 Furthermore, their interests and willingness can be noted in their reactions to the preliminary activities.

-As the facilitator of learning in the classroom, I am fascinated by getting my students hooked to the instruction.
+As the facilitator of learning in the classroom, I am fascinated by getting my students hooked on instruction.
 I weigh their interests, styles, and experiences.
 I also believe that no matter how knowledgeable we are with current educational pedagogy, if we lack a meaningful connection with the students, still, productive learning will not be achieved.